-(a) A potable water supply and wastewater system permit - Agency of Natural Resources under 10 V.S.A.
-Chapter 64 and rules adopted thereunder.
+(a) A wastewater system and potable water supply permit - Agency of Natural Resources under 10 V.S.A.
+Ch.
+64 and rules adopted thereunder.
 (Note: Permits, approvals, or certifications issued by the Agency of Natural Resources for potable water supplies and wastewater systems prior to June 14, 2002 are deemed to be permits, approvals, or certifications issued under 10 V.S.A.
-Chapter 64 pursuant to Section 15(c) of Act 133 of the 2002 Legislative Session.)
+Ch.
+64 pursuant to § 15(c) of Act 133 of the 2002 Legislative Session.)